wrightedu/Discord-Bot-Template/README.md

 ## Initializing

 Once you've got the `.env` file made and in the same directory as `bot.py`, starting up the bot is as simple as running `python3 bot.py`.
-Startup should take around 30-150 seconds.